Assets Management

 - Preserve your customizations when needed with

-- See which files are being preserved during the build process
+--preserve - See which files are being preserved during the build process

-The preservation behavior works with both build
+The preservation behavior works with both build and dev commands:

 # Preserve custom assets during development